 Here Are Some Places Online That Aren't Real

-Babin says unscrupulous people who are just trying to get your money will use tactics like those above.
-After they've got your money they will block your profile, and disappear from social media.
+Babin says unscrupulous people just trying to get your money will use tactics like those above.
+After they've got your money, they will block your profile and disappear from social media.

-There are legitimate items for sale, but watch out for ads on Craigslist and anyone that doesn't want to meet in a place that is safe.
+There are legitimate items for sale, but watch out for ads on Craigslist and anyone who doesn't want to meet in a safe place.

 He says some of these thieves will even pretend to be the shipping agent for your item, and they will ask you for more money.
-These people try to sell things that don't exist like vehicles, pets, and so-said free trials.
+These people try to sell things that don't exist, like vehicles, pets, and so-called free trials.

-Many police stations throughout Acadiana and across the state of Louisiana have an area designated for just these types of transactions.
+Many police stations throughout Acadiana and across Louisiana have an area designated for just these types of transactions.

 Baton Rouge Police Safe Transaction Zone